 In Western Australia, the return of the whale sharks to Ningaloo Reef usually takes place in April or May and is celebrated with the Whaleshark Festival at Exmouth.

-The festival features four days of activities, including a seaside cinema, a talent show, a fun run, and market stalls.
+The festival features four days of activities, including a seaside cinema showcase, talent show, fun run, and local artists, artisans, and restaurants selling their goods at the market stalls.